RedstonePlatform/Redstone/Documentation/cold-staking-setup.md

 **What you will need**

- - **Hot wallet** - this will be used for staking online, you can skip this step if you are using **www.trustaking.com**
+ - **Hot wallet** - this will be used for staking online, you can skip this if you are using _www.trustaking.com_
  - **Cold wallet** - this will hold your funds offline

-    _NB.
+_Please note.
 It's important that both wallets are running on separate full nodes._

 ---
 ****Hot Wallet****

-_If you are using www.trustaking.com, the coldstakinghotaddress will be provided for you on the website and you can skip this section._
+_If you are using www.trustaking.com, your **coldstakinghotaddress** will be provided for you on the website and you can skip this section._

 1. Convert your Hot wallet to be enable cold staking by using the the `cold-staking-account` API method with isColdWalletAccount set to "false"
 2. Get your Hot wallets coldstakinghotaddress using by using the `cold-staking-address` API method with "IsColdWalletAddress" set to "false"